 - Unable to appear because you are the primary care giver of one or more individuals who are ill or physically disabled.

 - A resident or patient of a Veterans Health Administration Hospital.

 - Detained in jail awaiting Grand Jury action or confined in prison after conviction for an offense other than a felony.

-- You may also download a PDF version of the New York State Absentee Ballot Application Form
+You can download a PDF verson of the New York State Absentee Ballot Application Form: Download English Form ( 539KB)

 - the address where you are registered

-- an address where the ballot is to be sent
+- an address where the ballot is to be sent, and

 If you apply by letter, an application form will be mailed with your ballot.
 The application form must be completed and returned with your ballot.